 Enable IPv6 in the Control Panel

-Start off by clicking on the Droplet's name in the "Droplets" list in the control panel.
-When you get to the Droplet's configuration page, click on the "Settings" tab, and then select the "Networking" sub-navigation item:
+Start off by clicking on the Droplet's name in the "Droplets" list in the Control Panel.
+When you get to the Droplet's detail page, click on the Networking item in the left-hand menu:

+Click on the Enable button.
 The IPv6 interface will be configured on the DigitalOcean servers.
-You will not have to restart your Droplet in order for the change to happen.

-However, there are still additional steps that you must take.
+Although the IPv6 information is visible in the Control Panel, there are still additional steps that you must take to configure your Droplet.
 When IPv6 networking is enabled after the Droplet's creation, you will need to manually configure the IPv6 network from within the Droplet itself.

 Configure the IPv6 Interface within the Droplet

-The next stage of configuration requires that you log into your Droplet.
+The next stage of configuration requires you to log into your Droplet.
 Since the IPv6 interface is not configured yet, you cannot SSH in using the IPv6 address.